Should I see a Psychologist or a Psychotherapist for personal or couple-related counselling and/or therapy?

 Whoever you choose to see for couples work, we encourage you to trust your gut feel of the therapist or relationship counsellor you have chosen.
 Our view is that your relationship has its own wisdom too, and is attempting to take both of you somewhere new (whether that’s ultimately closer together or further apart).

-Intimate relationships that really work are a great gift and are to be treasured: don’t risk the “quick fix” approach when the well-being of both of you (perhaps as well as your children) are at stake.
+Intimate relationships that really work are a great gift and are to be treasured.
+Don’t risk the “quick fix” approach when the well-being of both of you (and possibly, as well, your children) are at stake.